skvch-a/tsps-website/replit.md

 ## Overview

 This is a modern full-stack web application for a design bureau (architectural and interior design company) built with React, Express, TypeScript, and PostgreSQL.
-The application features a responsive single-page website with sections for company information, projects portfolio, career opportunities, and a contact form.
+The application features a responsive multi-page website with 5 separate pages: home, about, projects, career, and contacts.
+Each page has its own route and dedicated content.

 ## User Preferences